Nickatak/twitter-clone/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+You need the following programs/utilities/etc.:
   * Python3

 ### Testing